 Whether you own a bakery that makes pizzas and distributes them frozen to larger retailers, or you run a pizza restaurant and delivery business, you need to abide by the FDA’s regulations on proper food labeling.
 They are different for different types of businesses.
-For example, if you have a pizza venue where people can order pizza, you need to include calorie count on the menu as prescribed by the Affordable Care Act.
-Chain restaurants and pizza parlors have time until the end of 2015 to make adjustments and comply with this law, so consumers will soon be able to compare calorie information for all the pizzas on the menu per slice, and see how the calorie count changes with different pizza toppings.
+For example, if you own a pizza parlor or a chain restaurant where people can order pizza, you need to include calorie count on the menu as prescribed by the Affordable Care Act.
+This applies to chains with at least 20 venues and mandates that calorie information is available wherever the store has a menu: physical menu board in the store, online menu on their website, etc. This allows consumers to compare calorie information for all pizzas on the menu per slice, and see how the calorie count changes with different pizza toppings.

-A study that covered the period 2007-2010 showed that 13% of people in the United States consume pizza on any given day, and judging by the food’s popularity, the percentage will keep increasing.
+The US pizza market is currently worth 45 billion dollars.
+According to a recent study, 43% of consumers eat pizza at least once a week.
 Though the demand is high, pizza manufacturers still need to work hard to market their product in order to beat the competition and earn their consumers’ trust.

-The FreezerLabels.net team gathers printing and desing professionals who will give you top advice on how to label your pizza product.
-Aside from creative ideas for design, the Freezer Label experts will advise you on the types of label stock and adhesive that will guarantee strong label adherence to the pizza box.
+The FreezerLabels.net team labels pizza practicing the best design and printing trends.
+Aside from creative ideas for design, our printing experts will advise you on the types of label stock and adhesive that will guarantee strong label adherence to the pizza box.
 Using high-quality freezer grade labels is very important for products that will be kept in the freezer, because regular, all-temp adhesive stickers can peel away from the packaging and stain your reputation.

 Freezer Labels Pros offer a wide range of quality self-adhesive blank labels that you can use to better organize your pizza business.